-New reports suggest an increase in breast explant procedures to stem the risk of developing breast implant-related cancer.
+More patients are having breast explant procedures to reduce their risk of developing breast implant-related cancer (BIA-ALCL)

 While it remains a relatively rare condition, the risks of Breast Implant-Associated Anaplastic Large Cell Lymphoma (BIA-ALCL) is leading more and more breast augmentation patients to have their breast implants removed.